kubeflow/website/content/en/docs/distributions/gke/pipelines/preemptible.md

 +++
-title = "Using Preemptible VMs and GPUs on GCP" description = "Configuring preemptible VMs and GPUs for Kubeflow Pipelines on GCP" weight = 80
+title = "Using Preemptible VMs and GPUs on Google Cloud" description = "Configuring preemptible VMs and GPUs for Kubeflow Pipelines on Google Cloud" weight = 80

 +++